APPLICATION IS CLOSED.

 NUMBER OF AVAILABLE PLACES

-During 2020, three programmes will be offered and organised through ESOR and the successful applicant will receive a grant jointly provided by ESR/ESOR and ESTI.
+In 2022, three places will be offered and organised through ESOR.
+The successful applicants will receive a grant jointly provided by ESR/ESOR and ESTI.

 1. The exchange programme applies to radiologists within their first three years after certification, who desire to become subspecialist radiologists.